milesfrain/purescript-book/text/chapter10.md

 Real-world JSON documents contain null and undefined values, so we need to be able to handle those too. `foreign-generic` solves this problem with the 'Maybe' type constructor to represent missing values.

+Todo - the content about NullOrUndefined versus Maybe seems good to include from original

 ```text
 > import Prelude
 > import Foreign.NullOrUndefined